azdavis/millet/docs/errors.md

 abstype t = T with val _ = 3 end
 ```

-At time of writing, the following constructs are not supported:
+At time of writing, Millet does not support `abstype` declarations.

-- `abstype` declarations.

-This error also may be emitted for known bugs in Millet.
-We report this error instead of crashing.

 [config]: /docs/config.md